Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/05-quiz-extra.md

 keypoints:
 - "PBS **environment variables** can make your life easier"
 - "You can customise your log files"
+- "Log a service managment request for help"
 - "Artemis is _**not**_ backed up!"
 ---